Essentials of Quality Assurance in Software Development

 In a nutshell, Quality Assurance, or QA, is a process of defining and managing a set of criteria for the development of dependable products.
 A well-designed quality assurance system reduces defects, enhances a company’s reputation, increases consumer trust in products, improves workflow efficiency, and provides a significant competitive edge.

-“Quality control (QC)”, “Quality Assurance (QA)”, and “testing” are concepts that are often used interchangeably by non-tech professionals, however they are actually distinct concepts.
+“Quality control (QC),” “Quality Assurance (QA),” and “testing” are terms frequently used interchangeably by non-tech professionals, but they represent distinct concepts.
 Here’s how they compare and contrast.

 • On the other hand, Quality Assurance is a wide phrase that includes both testing and quality control and focuses on the entire quality of the software development process.
 It refers to the practice of continuously improving procedures in order to guarantee greater quality control.
 QA is engaged at every step of the development process, unlike testing and quality control.
 It ensures that each stage of the process (requirement collecting and analysis, planning, designing, coding and development, testing, and launch) is completed correctly, ensuring high quality throughout the project lifetime.